-- PDFescape or DocHub, two web-based PDF editors that work from anywhere. - Preview, the Mac's PDF viewer. - Acrobat Pro, installed on all non-CS cluster machines, works on many platforms. - iAnnotate works on any iOS and Android mobile device.
+- Kami, Adobe Acrobat Online, or DocHub, some web-based PDF editors that work from anywhere. - Acrobat Pro, installed on all non-CS cluster machines, works on many platforms. - iAnnotate works on any iOS and Android mobile device.

 There are many more - use whatever works best for you.
 If you'd rather not edit a PDF, you can always print this homework, write your answers neatly by hand, and scan it into a PDF file - we don't recommend this option, though.